Princeton-Robot-Planning-and-Learning/prbench/docs/envs/Motion3D.md

 ### Action Space
 Actions control the change in joint positions:
-- **delta_joints**: Change in joint positions for all 13 joints (list of floats)
+- **delta_arm_joints**: Change in joint positions for all 13 joints (list of floats)

-The action is a Motion3DAction dataclass with delta_joints field.
+The action is a Motion3DAction dataclass with delta_arm_joints field.
 Each delta is clipped to the range [-0.050, 0.050].

 The resulting joint positions are clipped to the robot's joint limits before being applied.